Mowje/node-cryptopp/README.md

 On installation, the node-cryptopp module compiles on your computer.
 Hence Crypto++ needs to be installed.

-To install this module, run :
+To install the latest version of this module, run :

 ```shell
 npm install git+https://github.com/Mowje/node-cryptopp.git